 Improper mixing or incomplete curing can lead to floors that will never cure.
 The only solution for this is to scrape, clean, and start from scratch.
 A true epoxy floor coating is a two-part product that contains resins plus a catalyst/hardening agent, so mixing the two parts correctly in the right proportions is essential.

 Coatings Hub Norcal Knows Epoxy Flooring

 As your San Jose and Jamestown floor coating experts, we can help you plan a successful project.
-We carry the most trusted brands in the industry such as AC Tech, Enduro-Kote, and CTM epoxy.
+We carry the most trusted brands in the industry, such as E2U, Enduro-Kote, and CTM epoxy.
 We also sell and rent all the tools you need to get your floor ready for a beautiful finish.
 Call or stop by to place your order today.